pravega/pravega/documentation/src/docs/wire-protocol.md

 4. `numEvents`: Integer (4 bytes).
 It specifies the current number of events.
 5. `lastEventNumber`: Long (8 bytes).
 It specifies the value of last event number in the Stream.

+The `ApppendBlockEnd` has a `sizeOfWholeEvents` to allow the append block to be less than full.
+This allows the client to begin writing a block before it has a large number of events.
+This avoids the need to buffer up events in the client and allows for lower latency.

 ## Partial Event - Request/Reply